5 Bean Coffee Keeps Perking for 12 Years with Crimson Cup SupportNovember 10, 2022 (Published: December 4, 2020)

-Tracy learned how to open and run a successful coffee shop through our 7 Steps to Success, a coffee franchise alternative program that teaches entrepreneurs to run independent coffee houses in their local communities.
+Tracy learned how to open and run a successful independent coffee shop through our 7 Steps to Success, a coffee franchise alternative program that teaches entrepreneurs to run independent coffee houses in their local communities.

 Through our 7 Steps program, Crimson Cup has helped over 150 independent coffee shops in 30 states flourish in good times and bad.

 “It’s been an honor and privilege to work with Tracy and her team the past 12 years,” said Founder and President Greg Ubert.
-“As an entrepreneur myself, the best part of my job is helping other entrepreneurs start and grow unique coffee shops serving their local communities.”
+“As an entrepreneur myself, the best part of my job is helping other entrepreneurs start and grow independent coffee shops serving their local communities.”

 Even during the global pandemic, Crimson Cup has helped entrepreneurs open over a dozen new coffee shops in 2020 – with more on the way.

 Greg’s book, Seven Steps to Success: A Commonsense Guide to Succeed in Specialty Coffee, forms the foundation of the consulting program.

 “We set up new business owners like Tracy for long-term success,” Greg said.
 “Just like a coffee shop franchise, our program covers all the bases – from writing a solid business plan and finding the perfect location to choosing the right equipment, training staff and marketing the shop.

 “But, unlike franchises, we don’t charge franchise fees or royalties – or even make customers sign long-term contracts.
 It’s your shop, and we help you run it your way!
 Plus, our trainers and consultants stay with customers for the long term.”